opencontainers/.github/docs/about.md

 ## About OCI

-The Open Containers Initiative was established in June 2015 by [Docker](https://en.wikipedia.org/wiki/Docker_(software)), one of the many early leaders of the container industry that provided an intuitive API to interact with [linux containers](https://en.wikipedia.org/wiki/Container_(virtualization)).
+The Open Container Initiative was established in June 2015 by [Docker](https://en.wikipedia.org/wiki/Docker_(software)), one of the many early leaders of the container industry that provided an intuitive API to interact with [linux containers](https://en.wikipedia.org/wiki/Container_(virtualization)).